RomanDaru/dice-combat/docs/defense-v2.md

    - Apply non-mitigation effects immediately (status gains, buffs, rerolls).
 3. **Player Reaction Window**:
    - Players may spend statuses (Chi, Evasive, Prevent Half, Prevent All, etc.) using existing UI.
-   - Default rule: newly gained statuses/buffs cannot be spent in the same roll unless the effect explicitly sets `usablePhase: "immediate" | "nextAttack" | "nextTurn"`.
+   - Default rule: newly gained statuses/buffs cannot be spent in the same roll unless the effect explicitly sets a `usablePhase` from the global status timetable (e.g., `preDefenseRoll`, `preApplyDamage`, `nextAttackCommit`).
+   - `preApplyDamage` acts as the final interrupt window; if a player wants to spend Evasive or similar statuses after seeing block/prevent numbers, this is the deterministic place to do it.
 4. **Mitigation Aggregation**:
    - Combine results following strict order:
      1. Raw attack damage.
-     2. Flat reductions (block output straight from defense roll results).
+     2. Flat reductions (all block output sourced from the defense roll or queued buffs).
-     3. Percent prevent (only via statuses; Prevent Half = `ceil(remainingDamage / 2)`, Prevent All = `remainingDamage`).
-     4. Additional block (Chi, armor buffs, or other post-prevent block sources).
+     3. Prevent-half stacks (only via statuses; `ceil(remaining / 2)` with `floor>=0`).
+Full-negate statuses still fire at their declared phases (e.g., `preApplyDamage`).
-     5. Reflect damage (based solely on damage the defender actually took after block/prevent, enabling deterministic double-KO scenarios).
+     4. Reflect damage (based solely on damage the defender actually took after block/prevent, enabling deterministic double-KO scenarios).
+     5. Apply net damage (with a `preApplyDamage` hook that allows final status spends such as Evasive).
-   - Capture telemetry checkpoints (`rawDamage`, `afterFlat`, `afterPrevent`, `afterBlock`, `afterReflect`) for forensic debugging.
+   - Capture telemetry checkpoints (`rawDamage`, `afterFlat`, `afterPrevent`, `afterReflect`, `finalDamage`) for forensic debugging.
    - Clamp final result to `>= 0` and log when clamping occurs.
 5. **Damage Application**:
    - Apply net damage simultaneously to both sides (allow double KO -> draw).